Big Brother Canada season 6

 Big Brother Canada 6 is the sixth season of the Canadian reality television series Big Brother Canada.The series began filming on March 3, 2018 and premiered on March 7, 2018 on Global.
-Hosted by Arisa Cox, the show revolved around sixteen contestants (known as HouseGuests), who volunteered to reside in a house under constant surveillance and without any communication with the outside world as they compete to win a grand prize of CA$100,000.
+Hosted by Arisa Cox, the show revolved around sixteen contestants (known as HouseGuests), who volunteered in reside in a house under constant surveillance and without any communication with the outside world as they compete to win a grand prize of CA$100,000.

 The season concluded on May 10, 2018 following 69 days of competition.
 The season was won by Paras Atashnak, who defeated Kaela Grant by a 6-1 jury vote.
 Their respective advancements to the finale marked the first time in the show's history that both the winner and the runner-up were women.
 The finale was watched by 1.248 million viewers.

 Production

 Development

 It was originally announced in June 2017 that Big Brother Canada had been put on indefinite hiatus.
 In response, the show's fan base started a campaign to save the program.
 After several weeks, it was announced that due to the overwhelming response from viewers, the show had been green lit for a sixth season in 2018.